-Prerequisite: English I, Limited English proficiency
+Prerequisite: English I, Emergent Bilingual and LPAC recommendation for newcomers

 Course Description: This course is based on the TEKS for English II as accommodated for limited English proficient students at the beginning, intermediate, and advanced levels of language proficiency.
 Accommodations occur for limited English proficient students in regard to time, pacing, methodology, and/or method of assessment.